-These amendments to the regulation are a result of consultation with the Department's Medical Advisory Board and are consistent with existing medical practices and improved technology relative to the care and treatment of individuals diagnosed with brain disease, cognitive impairment or a mental or emotional disorder.
-The Department worked with the psychiatrist serving on the Medical Advisory Board and a neuropsychologist who served on the board as an Auxiliary Member to review and formulate the amendments to the regulation for license applicants and license holders.
+These amendments to the regulation are a result of consultation with the Department's Medical Advisory Board and are consistent with existing medical practice and improved technology relative to the field of vision required to safely operate a motor vehicle and the care and treatment of individuals who have a loss of consciousness.
+The Department worked with its Medical Advisory Board to review and formulate the amendments to the regulation for license applicants and license holders.
 These amendments to the regulation were approved by the full Medical Advisory Board.